stewarda/Test/README.md

 Update  Scan Profile configuration file
   1.Modify scan_profile.py (Defines the scan option profiles used for VM and PC scans and the policy ID's used for PC reporting)

-               #PC Scan Option Profile: A360 Policy Compliance Scan
-               pc_scan='739787'

 	#VM Scan Option Profile: Step 4 Authenticated Scan
 	internal_scan='462100'

 	#VM Scan Option Profile: External Scan Ahsans Options
 	external_scan='736834'

+	#PC Scan Option Profile: A360 Policy Compliance Scan
+	pc_scan='739787'

 	#Policies
 	#A360 - CentOS 6.5, v1.0.0 (CIS based policy)
 	policy_centos65='88347'
 	policy_centos65name='CentOS 6.5'

 	#A360 - Windows Server 2008R2 v1.0.0 (CIS based policy)
 	policy_win2008R2='85700'
 	policy_win2008R2name='Windows 2008R2'

 Update  Scan Appliance configuration file
-1. scanner.py  (Defines the relationship between scan appliance name and appliance ID and is referenced using the –s switch from the command line)
+  1.scanner.py  (Defines the relationship between scan appliance name and appliance ID and is referenced using the –s switch from the command line)

-dc_ashburn='20933'
-dc_sanfrancisco='24028'
-dc_santaclara='24028'
+	a360_dc_ashburn='20933'
+	a360_dc_sanfrancisco='24028'
+	a360_dc_santaclara='24028'
 	aws_use_1='70647'
 	aws_usw_1='77247'

-# I assume that I can change these names, its only the ID that’s important ?
-The reason is that if EIS uses this they also have a Santa Clara datacenter so I would need something like:

-a360_dc_ashburn='20933'

 Scripts Usage:

 1. Create asset groups from CSV file

 Asset Group CSV file requirements (The script assume there is a header in the first line, which is ignored in the script execution)

 	CSV fields: Organization,Environment,Product,Account Type,Existing AG
 	Organization: The Autodesk unit that owns the assets (ACS/A360/EIS etc)